“No Safe Spaces”: Carolla - Prager flick calls out violent snowflakes big time

 Where have all the conservative documentaries gone?

 Over the past decade at least, numerous perfectly serious films and documentaries with a right-wing slant have suffered from limited to zero theatrical release.
-So the filmmakers have no other alternative than to light out for the Internet hinterlands and try to find an audience there.
+So the filmmakers have no other alternative than to light out for the Internet hinterlands in hopes of finding an audience there.

-That’s mainly because conservative films are frequently budget-starved and produced on a shoestring budget.
+That’s mainly because conservative films are frequently budget-starved, being produced on a shoestring.
 Which is why, for example, after decades of waiting, conservatives, libertarians and objectivists were “rewarded” with that sadly awful three-part film version of Ayn Rand’s “Atlas Shrugged.”
-Oh, well…
+The film’s screenwriter falling far short of Ayn Rand fans expectations.

 Also Read: TALLINN by Orchestral Tools: A virtual instrument review